-P: Admission to the Traditional Nursing Major; NURSING 360, NURSING 370, NURSING 380 Fall Only.
+P: Admission to the Traditional BSN Major.

-r an Only.
+Fall Only.

 NURSING 440.
 Population/Community Health Nursing Practicum.
 1 Credit.

 This clinical course complements the theory, models, and concepts learned in Community Health Nursing 430.
 The focus is on disease prevention and health promotion for individuals, families, and communities applying primary, secondary, and tertiary levels of prevention.
 Students are exposed to the population-based public health nursing interventions and to the nursing process as it relates to the practice of community health nursing, while working within a multidisciplinary team.